I2S audio on Raspberry Pi OS

 WantedBy=multi-user.target

-Save the file and start the service with:
+Save the file then start the service with:

 sudo systemctl enable --now aplay